KilianKegel/FatherlessAmerica/README.md

 In our own century, of course, these two roles as well have undergone profound change.
 No longer conventional wisdom, each is now a fundamentally contested idea.
-Both go to the heart of today’s great disagreements, anxieties, and conflicts over gender identity and the family.
+Both go to the heart of today's great disagreements, anxieties, and conflicts over gender identity and the family.
 The remarkable generational changes regarding these issues, illustrated in table 1.1, clearly reflect the erosion throughout this century of the last two